Tonywww2/Palmon-Modpack/local/kubejs/event_groups/TFCEvents/startFire.md

 Returns true if fire created is considered 'strong'
 ```

-- `void removeGameStage(String var0)`

-  Parameters:
-  - var0: String
+- `Direction getTargetedFace()`
 ```
-Removes the specified game stage from the player
+Returns the targeted face of the event
 ```

 - `void addGameStage(String var0)`